yasir2000/openwrt-oldwiki-md/SFTPWithDropbearHowTo.rst

 = Introduction =

 This HOWTO explains how to configure SFTP for use with the Dropbear SSH package.
-Dropbear is typically used because of its small size and pre-installation in White Russian.
+Dropbear is typically used because of its small size.
+It is pre-installed on !OpenWrt.

 == What is SFTP? ==